Buick Electra L7: Overview

 When the Electra sub-brand and Xiao Yao platform were first announced on 21 April 2025 at Auto Shanghai, one of the first models shown was an Electra sedan concept car alongside the Encasa minivan concept.
 The sedan concept would later become the L7.

 The Electra L7 is a full-size sedan using an extended range powertrain.
 It is a Chinese market exclusive vehicle that is expected to begin deliveries in Q4 2025.
 A battery electric version will also be available in the near future.

 Design and features

-As with the other models that were announced along side Electra sub-brand and the Xiao Yao platform, the L7 uses a shark nose-like front end with heavily stylized headlights.
+As with the other models that were announced alongside Electra sub-brand and the Xiao Yao platform, the L7 uses a shark nose-like front end with heavily stylized headlights.
 The L7 also adopts a fastback shape.

 The L7's infotainment system is powered by a Qualcomm Snapdragon 8775 SoC capable of 72 TOPS of inference.

 The L7 is equipped with an ADAS suite provided by Momenta, which utilizes a roof-mounted LiDAR sensor and is powered by a Qualcomm Snapdragon 8775 capable of 72 TOPS.
 Additionally, the car is equipped with turquoise autonomous driving indicator lights on the exterior.